The Ultimate Guide to FCP X Proxies: Make Final Cut Faster

 Here’s another intriguing workflow for dealing with larger proxy libraries that uses self-made symlinks, for those who want to experiment.

-Essentially, you create the proxies as managed media and then manually move them outside the library as external media and create your own symlinks though the Finder.
+Essentially, you create the proxies as managed media and then manually move them outside the library as external media and create your own symlinks through the Finder.

 If you do find yourself in a situation where your proxies have gone offline and can’t be relinked, there is one last resort that generally yields success, but requires having access to both the proxy files AND the original media.